Reactive arthritis: Causes

 Reactive arthritis is associated with the HLA-B27 gene on chromosome 6 and by the presence of enthesitis as the basic pathologic lesion and is triggered by a preceding infection.
 The most common triggering infection in the US is a genital infection with Chlamydia trachomatis.
 Other bacteria known to cause reactive arthritis which are more common worldwide are Ureaplasma urealyticum, Salmonella spp., Shigella spp., Yersinia spp., and Campylobacter spp.
 A bout of food poisoning or a gastrointestinal infection may also precede the disease (the last four genera of bacteria mentioned above are enteric bacteria).
 Shigella is the most common organism causing reactive arthritis following diarrhea.
 Chlamydia trachomatis is the most common cause of reactive arthritis following urethritis.
 Ureaplasma and mycoplasma are rare causes.
 There is some circumstantial evidence for other organisms causing the disease, but the details are unclear.

-Reactive arthritis usually manifests about 1–3 weeks after a known infection.
-The mechanism of interaction between the infecting organism and the host is unknown.
+Reactive arthritis usually manifests about 1–3 weeks after a known infection.The interaction between the pathogen and immune system for Reactive Arthritis is part of the innate immune response.
+The pathogen interacts with synovial cells, usually synovial macrophages.
+The interaction initiates a response of differentiated CD 80 and CD 86.
+These go on to activate and regulate T-cell activation.
+At the same time proinflammatory cytokines are released.
+During this response toll-like receptors identify the intracellular pathogen to activate cells in innate immune response.
+After this the activated T-cells are presented with Histocompatibility antigens, activating the autoimmune response.
 Synovial fluid cultures are negative, suggesting that reactive arthritis is caused either by an autoimmune response involving cross-reactivity of bacterial antigens with joint tissues or by bacterial antigens that have somehow become deposited in the joints.